DUI Protecting Your Rights. Standing Up For Your Freedom.

 Driving Under the Influence Consequences in Florida

-Florida state statute 316.193 defines drunk driving as anyone who is under the influence of alcoholic beverages or chemical substance that impairs a person’s normal faculties.
+Florida state statute 316.193 defines drunk driving as anyone who is under the influence of alcoholic beverages or chemical substances that impair a person’s normal faculties.

 What determines being under the influence of alcohol: